INUIVIK'S SKI LEGACY

-Father Mouchet was an Oblate priest who came to Northern Canada in 1946, from his hometown of Malbuisson, France.
-He was initially posted in Telegraph Creek, BC, but then was posted to Old Crow, Inuvik, Whitehorse and Ross River.
+Father Jean Marie Mouchet was an oblate Roman Catholic priest who came to Northern Canada in 1946, from his hometown of Malbuisson, France.
+He was initially posted in Telegraph Creek, BC. but then was posted to Old Crow, Inuvik, Whitehorse, and Ross River.
 During World War II, Mouchet served in the ski troops that patrolled the French-Italian border.
 In Inuvik, Mouchet organized ski outings with kids in the community with used equipment he acquired from the US Air Force in Alaska.

 It was Father Mouchet’s hope that providing the community with competitive and recreational sports training it would serve in delivering “more self-esteem and confidence, motivation and a tool for the rest of their lives in a complex and complicated world”.
 The inspiration that cultivated from this program stimulated ski club development and cross country ski training programs in communities across the Northwest Territories.